Ke'Bryan Hayes Player Props: Pirates vs. Athletics

-Ke'Bryan Hayes -- with a slugging percentage of .561 in his past 10 games, including five extra-base hits -- will be in action for the Pittsburgh Pirates against the Oakland Athletics, with JP Sears on the hill, on June 5 at 7:05 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes and his .571 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.

-In his last appearance, he strung together three hits (going 3-for-4) against the Cardinals.
+He had a one-hit performance in his last game (1-for-4) against the Athletics.

 Ke'Bryan Hayes Game Info & Props vs. the Athletics